BBC6BAE9/ViaBus/README.md

 - For details about how to use the library and clear examples, see [The detailed How to use](https://github.com/SDWebImage/SDWebImage/blob/master/Docs/HowToUse.md)

-## Animated Images (GIF) support

-In 5.0, we introduced a brand new mechanism for supporting animated images.
-This includes animated image loading, rendering, decoding, and also supports customizations (for advanced users).
-This animated image solution is available for `iOS`/`tvOS`/`macOS`.
-The `SDAnimatedImage` is subclass of `UIImage/NSImage`, and `SDAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.
-See [Animated Image](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) for more detailed information.

-#### FLAnimatedImage integration has its own dedicated repo
-In order to clean up things and make our core project do less things, we decided that the `FLAnimatedImage` integration does not belong here.
-From 5.0, this will still be available, but under a dedicated repo [SDWebImageFLPlugin](https://github.com/SDWebImage/SDWebImageFLPlugin).

 ## Installation

 There are four ways to use SDWebImage in your project: